ETH-IDEAS/RFIC-TL/README.md

   doi={10.1109/IMS40175.2024.10600344}}
 ```

-**Data generation** is the ***fuel*** for the training deep learning neural networks.
-The advancements in the IC ***specs-to-layout*** challenge still heavily depend on EM simulators for accurate training data, which inevitably leads to high computational costs.This framework demonstrates the reduction of data generation necessary by leveraging transfer learning.
+**Data generation** is the ***fuel*** for training deep learning neural networks.
+Despite the advancements in the IC ***specs-to-layout*** challenge, accurate training data still heavily relies on EM simulators—inevitably incurring high computational costs.
+By leveraging transfer learning, this framework demonstrates the **reduction** of data generation necessary for effective model training.

 The open-sourced code for the transfer learning framework can be applied to processes including but not limited to:
 - Silicon technologies